liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/04-auth-verifiers.markdown

 **Step 2: Create an Authorization Context**

-When a request is processed by all matching `AuthVerifier`s, @product@ creates an authorization context for the resolved user.
+When a request is processed by all matching `AuthVerifier`s, @sharepoint@ creates an authorization context for the resolved user.

 This encompasses setting the `HttpServletRequest` `remoteUser` to return the